Five ‘graduate’ careers you can get into via an apprenticeship

 Actuaries calculate the probability of an event happening (for example, a property being flooded), typically on behalf on insurance companies.
 It’s quite a maths-heavy role.

 You can take your first steps towards a career as an actuary via an actuarial apprenticeship.
 For example, the level 4 actuarial apprenticeship involves taking the first stages of the CAA (certified actuarial analyst) qualification, and you can then carry on sitting further exams to gain your qualifications while you work.
-You’ll need A levels or equivalent to get onto the level 4 actuarial apprenticeship, including maths as one of your subjects; to join Aon’s actuarial apprenticeship, for example, your maths A level needs to be at grade A or above.
+You’ll need A levels or equivalent to get onto the level 4 actuarial apprenticeship, including maths as one of your subjects.

 Journalists uncover and report on news stories for newspapers, websites, magazines, TV or radio.
 To be good at this job you need curiosity, a love of asking questions and the confidence to approach people and situations where you might not be welcome.